IFRS 16 Remeasurement

 • The discount rate used depends on the remeasurement trigger - some use revised rates, others use the original rate

-• Remeasurement adjustments typically affect the ROU asset with no P&L impact
+• Remeasurement adjustments typically affect the ROU asset with no immediate P&L impact, though future depreciation and interest will change

 • If the ROU asset would go negative, the excess is recognised in profit or loss